devcontainers-contrib/features/CONTRIBUTING.md

 👩‍⚖️ When contributing code to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.

-Please note that this is a hobby project maintained by a single person with no current plans to add more collaborators.
-While contributions and suggestions are always welcome, response times may be slower and may not result in direct changes to the project.
-Thank you for understanding and for your support!

 <!-- prettier-ignore-start -->
 [how to add a feature]: https://github.com/devcontainers-contrib/features/wiki/How-to-add-a-feature